Go with Ted

 sdr

 Steiermärkischen Landesbahnen operate several isolated lines in Steiermark (Styria), Austria.
-This railcar and its partner, built in 1931, shuttle between Feldbach and Bad Gleichenberg four times a day.
+When we visited in 2017, this railcar and its partner, built in 1931, shuttled between Feldbach and Bad Gleichenberg four times a day.
 All the other passengers on this journey (on the left of the photo) were in their eighties, but still mobile enough to clamber on and off.
-It is expected that this line will operated only as a tourist railway at weekends from 2021.
+Since 2021 this line has operated as a tourist railway, running only at weekends and holidays.

 oznor